dmison/warcry/content/rules/index.md

 # Warcry Rules

-The following rules explain how to play a game of Warcry, taking you through every step of fighting a brutal battle within the blood-soaked lands of the Eightpoints.
+This site contains a condensed version of the Warcry rules.

+ - Warcry Core Book
+ - Tomb of Champions 2019
+ - Grand Alliance Books

+It does not include the campaigns or individual battle material.

-The following rules material is not included:
+Additional the following rules material is not included:

  - Warcry Core Book
     - Coalition of Death P53